The Report - A Mission to the North

 And, many others, who only God knows who had me on their minds.

-Wow, Only God!
-Only He could do what He did on this Mission.
+Only God could do what He did on this Mission.
 I owe Him my life, and I will worship and work for Him all my days.
-God Is 'Always Working.'
-Thank You, Lord Jesus!